-- Request that a copy of the due process hearing request be faxed or e-mailed to you. - Request phone numbers, fax numbers, e-mail, and addresses for each party and counsel. - Determine whether the case is expedited. - Determine whether resolution is waived in writing. - Determine whether mediation is to occur or has been rejected.
+- Request that a copy of the due process hearing request be faxed or e-mailed to you. - Request phone numbers, fax numbers, e-mail, and addresses for each party and counsel.10 - Determine whether the case is expedited. - Determine whether resolution is waived in writing.